Hi, it will depend on your budget and what you want to do whilst in Dubai.

 Splurge and go to the Buddha Bar or similar

 March is a nice time to visit - not too hot and humid and cool at night.
-Bring a shawl/pashmina/cardigan (!) as the malls and restaurants can be verging on the very cold side! over 3 years ago
+Bring a shawl/pashmina/cardigan (!) as the malls and restaurants can be verging on the very cold side! almost 4 years ago

 hey guys, i'm desperatly need ur help asap!!
 I'm trying to prepare a visit to visit Dubai for 3 days by the end of February and do as much as i can .
 What are ur recommandations for a must do activities?? and is there a cheap stay that would be close to the different attractions.

-Thanks and waiting for ur advicessss as soos as possible. about 3 years ago
+Thanks and waiting for ur advicessss as soos as possible. over 3 years ago

-dude do they really asked for proof of marriage? who brought marriage certificate when they travel. and it's totally against our right. over 2 years agoAnswered by harris via Travellr.com
+dude do they really asked for proof of marriage? who brought marriage certificate when they travel. and it's totally against our right. almost 3 years agoAnswered by harris via Travellr.com

 I have been living here in the UAE for 9 years.
 Most of 3-5 stars hotels really do ask for the proof of marriage .
 I know it is ridiculous but this is how things work here.
-You cannot even kiss in public. over 2 years agoAnswered by Mrs. Jean via Travellr.com
+You cannot even kiss in public. almost 3 years agoAnswered by Mrs. Jean via Travellr.com

-festival city about 2 years agoAnswered by Anon via Travellr.com
+festival city over 2 years agoAnswered by Anon via Travellr.com

 There is this excellent website called Airbnb, where you can rent out shared or private rooms in people's homes by the night or week, it works out cheaper compared to hotels, and you get to experience the place through the eyes of a local resident.

 I live in the US, and am a airbnb host and guest having used it in NYC several times, with outstanding results.

 The payment is done online securely and easily through paypal, and there is a minute fee for that.
 As a budget traveler, it is great, because really, you need a space to sleep and put your shopping down, why need a expensive hotel when u can use a bed space?